LucyPill/Kanine_Means/README.md

 *  Our dataset was very small and the other models we tried didnt work as well as the logistic regression model did predicting the groups correctly 100% of the times

 # Tableau Dashboard
 Tableau public was used to create visualizations for the presentation.
-In addition dashboars and stories were created.
+For dashboars and stories were created.
 (See links below)
 * Link [Treatement Group: Dashboard](https://public.tableau.com/app/profile/lucy.e.pill/viz/TreatementGroupDashboard/Treatment-Dasboard?publish=yes)
 * Link [Control Group: Dasboard](https://public.tableau.com/app/profile/lucy.e.pill/viz/ControlGroupDashboard/ControlGroupDashboard)
 * Link [Treatment Group: Story](https://public.tableau.com/app/profile/lucy.e.pill/viz/TreatementGroupStory/TreatmentGroupStory?publish=yes)